manolodd/manolodd.github.io/trajectory.md

 - Later, I joined the **University of Extremadura** as a **researcher**, focusing on **R&D in Telematics Engineering** and gaining valuable teaching experience.
 - I then transitioned to the **public sector**, joining **CENATIC** to design and manage a **Project Management Office (PMO)**.
 - When CENATIC merged into **Red.es**, I continued leading the PMO within a much larger public entity, eventually coordinating an **IT management area** and overseeing various projects and services.
-- Today, I work at **Red.es** as **Head of Cybersecurity**, applying a holistic vision and collaborating with national and international organizations.
+- Today, I work at **Red.es** as **Cybersecurity manager**, applying a holistic vision and collaborating with national and international organizations.

 ### Parallel Endeavors

-To avoid stagnation in the slow-paced public sector, I obtained authorization from the Ministry of Finance to take on additional projects.
+To avoid stagnation in the slow-paced public sector, I obtained authorization from the Spanish Ministry of Finance to take on additional projects.
 I also participate as a **researcher** in the **GITACA group** at the University of Extremadura.

 Over the years, I’ve:

-- Founded the **College of Computer Engineers of Extremadura**
+- Founded the **Official Association of Computer Engineers of Extremadura**
 - Launched the **PMI Madrid Chapter Branch** for Extremadura and Castilla-La Mancha
 - Served as an **R&D project evaluator**
 - Published **articles and books**
 - Worked as a **judicial IT expert**
-- Participated in **conferences, volunteer work**, and **international collaborations** (e.g., CCN-CERT, ICANN, EU TLD ISAC, IETF, PMI, ISOC)
+- Participated in **conferences, volunteer work**, and **international collaborations** (e.g., CCN-CERT, ICANN, EU TLD ISAC, IETF, PMI, ISOC, Join Up!)

 ### Looking Ahead

-I still have goals to pursue—like founding a company beyond freelance work.
+I still have goals to persecute, like founding a company beyond freelance work.
 I’ve come close a couple of times, even buying infrastructure, but plans fell through.
 It’s something I intend to revisit.

 Having already written a book, planted a tree, and had a daughter, I feel reasonably fulfilled and excited for what’s next.